LouisMazel/maz-ui/apps/docs/docs/components/maz-icon.md

 ---
 title: MazIcon
-description: MazBtn is a standalone component to load your svg icons
+description: MazIcon is a standalone component to load your svg files
 ---

 # {{ $frontmatter.title }}

 {{ $frontmatter.description }}

-Basically, this component will render your SVG from your project.
+- Basically, this component will render your SVG from your project.

-The component will fetch the SVG from the `public` folder and parse it to render it.
+- The component will fetch the SVG from the `public` folder and parse it to render it.

-Place your SVG files in a public folder (default `/icons`, use `path` prop to change it)
+- Place your SVG files in a public folder (default `/icons`, use `path` prop to change it)

 ## Get Icons Pack